interstar/wchnt/wchnt-lang/doc/intro.md

 [:Team "Crystal Palace" players]
 ```

-The name players is bound to an array of people once.
+The name "players" is bound to an array of people once.
 It can not be updated.
 But can be referenced later in the construction.

 A single expression can get quite complex - it can include sub-expressions which are constructions, arithmetic and logic expressions, other method calls, and control structures like ifs and loops.
 These are all expressions themselves.
 Complex expressions that do a lot of work without the statement separator (full stop) are just single complex expressions rather than sequences of bindings.